thecount12/easyweb-scrape/README.md

 5. Flash driven sites
 6. contact info embedded in images or other media
 7. extracting name and email: nearly impossible
-	a.
-Names most often don't follow an email tag
+- Names most often don't follow an email tag
-	b.
-Not on the same line or same couple of lines
+- Not on the same line or same couple of lines
-	c.
-Hard to distinguish example (dolphin, razor, Peter) words or names
+- Hard to distinguish example (dolphin, razor, Peter) words or names

 ----

-1. This script is designed to scrape a list of urls:
+This script is designed to scrape a list of urls:

 http://foo.com
 http://bar.com
 etc...

-2. Build an array of all urls from a domain
+1. Build an array of all urls from a domain
-3. Stay within the domain name
+2. Stay within the domain name
-4. Search for email addresses
+3. Search for email addresses